-- harmonization of domestic regulations in the field of youth policy and sports with the European;
+- Harmonization of domestic regulations in the field of youth policy and sports with the European Union;

-- preparation of proposed platforms for international agreements;
+- The preparation of proposed platforms for international agreements;

-- preparation of participation of representatives of the Ministry in international gatherings; analyzing the effects and potential of the Ministry through international cooperation etc.
+- Preparation for the participation of representatives of the ministry in international gatherings; analysing the effects and potential of the ministry through international cooperation, etc.

 The Sector has its own internal units:

 - Group for IPA projects and international funds;

 - Group for International Cooperation and European Integration

 While the Group for IPA projects and international funds is dealing mainly with the planning and preparation of projects financed from EU pre-accession funds and other international funds in the field of youth and sports, the Group for International Cooperation and European Integration, among other responsibilities, is in charge of: